 The other popular technique is non-functional testing that will check the non-functional parts of an application.
 It will check the performance, stress, or load for an application.
 This technique is usually defined explicitly, and testers make sure that sufficient time is given to check the different non-functional aspects of an application.

-Negative testing will check either system behaves gracefully even when non-valid inputs are given.
-At the same time, positive testing will check either system behaves as per the expectations or not for the valid inputs.
+Negative testing will check whether the system behaves gracefully even when non-valid inputs are given.
+At the same time, positive testing will check whether the system behaves as per the expectations or not for the valid inputs.

-Q12).
-How will you sure that testing is complete for a project?
+12).
+How will you be sure that testing is complete for a project?

-There are two popular techniques requirement traceability and the coverage matrices to check either testing is complete for a projector still need to perform.
+There are two popular techniques requiring traceability and the coverage matrices to check either testing is complete for a projector still need to perform.